-Everyone knows of Bonnie & Clyde but what about the men that hunted the infamous duo down?
+Everyone knows of Bonnie & Clyde, but what about the men who hunted the infamous duo down?
 The untold true story is being told by one of the latest Netflix Original films called The Highwaymen.
 Here’s everything you need to know about The Highwaymen, we have the plot, cast, trailer, and release date and the historical information that inspired the film.

 The Highwaymen: Everything We Know So Far

 Texas Rangers Frank Hamer and Maney Gault come out of retirement to hunt down outlaws Bonnie and Clyde.
 Chosen as the special investigators the pair round up a posse to try and end the gangs spree of Bank robberies and murders.

 Cast: The Highwaymen